stmcginnis/stmcginnis.github.io/_posts/2018-05-10-openstack-api-powershell.md

 ago](https://azure.microsoft.com/blog/powershell-is-open-sourced-and-is-available-on-linux/).

 When I worked on Windows platforms regularly, I loved having the power of PowerShell (pun intended Chris).
-Having an object oriented, loosely types command line with the entire .Net standard library behind it allowed for doing a lot of things on Windows that were far beyond the capabilities of the Command Prompt and a lot easier than firing up Visual Studio to throw together some
+Having an object oriented, loosely typed command line with the entire .Net standard library behind it allowed for doing a lot of things on Windows that were far beyond the capabilities of the Command Prompt and a lot easier than firing up Visual Studio to throw together some